rjmarques/something-of-the-day/README.md

 If everything went well, your new something-of-the-day environment is now up and provisioned! 🎉

-The command should also have outputed a few values:
+The command should also have outputted a few values:
 * _ecr_repository_url_
 * _heroku_db_url_